owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

 [Find this example on GitHub](https://github.com/owncloud/ocis/tree/master/deployments/examples/ocis_traefik)

-The docker stack consists two containers.
+The docker stack consists of two containers.
 One of them is Traefik, a proxy which is terminating ssl and forwards the requests to oCIS in the internal docker network.

 The other one is oCIS itself running all extensions in one container.
-In this example oCIS uses it's internal IDP [Konnectd]({{< ref "../../extensions/konnectd/_index.md" >}}) and the [oCIS storage driver]({{< ref "../../extensions/storage/storages.md#storage-drivers" >}})
+In this example oCIS uses its internal IDP [Konnectd]({{< ref "../../extensions/konnectd/_index.md" >}}) and the [oCIS storage driver]({{< ref "../../extensions/storage/storages.md#storage-drivers" >}})

 ## Server Deployment